Adam Williams: The Future Outlook and How to Steer Long-term Value in Private Equity

 Mocks - Fake it ‘till you make it?

 To mock or not to mock - why is this discussion even on the table?
 Somehow it’s a complete no-brainer that the answer is a straightforward ‘yes’ since developers need to remove all dependencies and use mocking frameworks to write reliable, repeatable tests yielding consistent outcomes.

 Working on projects in the “Complex-Chaotic” quadrant intersection of the Cynefin diagram, where today’s projects are mostly found, can be quite challenging.
-Trying to gather every valuable input, feedback, and requirement from a stakeholder group that is large and dispersed, lacking in communication and collaboration between its representatives, product or feature owners, and not having a single point of decision making, can easily discourage and demotivate.
+Trying to gather every valuable input, feedback, and requirement from a stakeholder group, can easily discourage and demotivate.

 A QA Engineer - Jack of all trades?